tiffkim/2021Fall_finals/README.md

 Hypothesis #1: Countries closer to the equator experience higher average temperature increase than the countries farther from the equator in the past 50 years.
-(In percentage ) Datasets needed: latitude and longitude library, country map, country temperatures
+(In percentage ) Datasets needed: latitude and longitude library, country map, country temperatures The idea behind looking at the countries closer to the equator is the nature of high temperature in those areas.
+Since they are closest to the sun, they would see the impact of temerpature rising quicker and more than countries further away from the equator.

 Hypothesis #2: Countries with ascending GDP and population have growing CO2 emission per capita than countries with descending GDP and population.
-Datasets needed: GDP, population, CO2 emission by countries
+Datasets needed: GDP, population, CO2 emission by countries The motif behind this hypothesis is the idea of [developing countries vs. developed countries](https://keydifferences.com/difference-between-developed-countries-and-developing-countries.html).
+Since developed countries have access to personal automobiles and more materials in general, I thought developed countries would emit more CO2 compared to the developing countries per capita.

 ### Data Sets
 Datasets for hypothesis #1